Rep. Greg Murphy to Newsmax: White House 'Intervened to Water Down' Bill Punishing Russia

-Rep. Greg Murphy, R-N.C., told Newsmax on Wednesday that President Joe Biden's White House "intervened to water down" a bipartisan bill imposing tougher penalties on Russia.
+President Joe Biden's White House "intervened to water down" a bipartisan bill imposing tougher penalties on Russia, according to Rep. Greg Murphy, R-N.C., on Newsmax.

+"There are different ways to starve the snake that Putin is right now," Murphy told "American Agenda."
+"One is obviously oil production, but there are many other ways that we can put economic sanctions if you will, or economic chokeholds on the Putin regime.

 "I don't know what he's doing and what he's thinking or his puppeteers, what they're thinking," he continued.
 "That they don't believe in tough actions.
 They don't believe in fighting evil with power, and this is just again a weak, weak president and a weak, weak administration.
 We're not standing up to the evil regime by actions or by words."